samiaa7/LexiLoop/README.md

 ## The problem

-Children with dyslexia don't struggle with just one thing — reading difficulty shows up as letter reversals in handwriting, unfamiliar vocabulary, overly long sentences, and shifting comprehension depending on mood and fatigue.
+Children with dyslexia don't struggle with just one thing, reading difficulty shows up as letter reversals in handwriting, unfamiliar vocabulary, overly long sentences, and shifting comprehension depending on mood and fatigue.
 Most tools address only one of these at a time (a spellchecker, a readability score, a worksheet generator).
 LexiLoop's goal is to treat these as one connected picture: what a child writes, what they read, and how they're doing feed into a single evolving profile that shapes what the app does next.

 ## What it does

-- **Detects handwriting patterns** — a photo of a child's handwriting is analyzed by a custom CNN to flag common dyslexia-related letter confusions and reversal patterns.
+- **Detects handwriting patterns**: a photo of a child's handwriting is analyzed by a custom CNN to flag common dyslexia-related letter confusions and reversal patterns.
-- **Simplifies text** — a T5-based ML pipeline (with a rule-based fallback) rewrites text into simpler vocabulary and shorter sentences, scored against Flesch readability metrics.
+- **Simplifies text**: a T5-based ML pipeline (with a rule-based fallback) rewrites text into simpler vocabulary and shorter sentences, scored against Flesch readability metrics.
-- **Generates personalized reading exercises** — pulls a suitable story via RAG and writes comprehension questions tailored to the child's recent error patterns.
+- **Generates personalized reading exercises**: pulls a suitable story via RAG and writes comprehension questions tailored to the child's recent error patterns.
-- **Tutors conversationally** — a LangChain tool-calling agent (running LLaMA3 via Groq) chats with the child, tracks mood, and updates the child's profile with what it learns each session.
+- **Tutors conversationally**: a LangChain tool-calling agent (running LLaMA3 via Groq) chats with the child, tracks mood, and updates the child's profile with what it learns each session.
-- **Tracks progress visually** — a dashboard for parents or teachers shows each child's journey as a winding path of completed sessions, plus recent mood trends and reversal patterns.
+- **Tracks progress visually**: a dashboard for parents or teachers shows each child's journey as a winding path of completed sessions, plus recent mood trends and reversal patterns.

 ## Architecture